keeperdog/docs-vuepress/docs/guide/README.md

 I think I'm a good team member and I'm a person of great honesty to others.
 Also I am able to work hard under great pressure.
 I am much self-motivated in my work.
 Flexible, Positive and Innovation

+With my qualifications and experience, I feel I am hardworking, responsible and diligent in any project I undertake.
+Your organization could benefit from my analytical and interpersonal skills

+They say Mr. Kong is an honest, hardworking and responsible man who deeply cares for his family and friends

 so I can make a difference in a team.

 That’s all.
 Thank you for giving me the chance

+## 三个词原因

+These three words make me full of passion.
+When facing problems, I will be very optimistic, have the courage to face them and be not afraid of failure。 It also makes me full of strength and always looking for doing more at work。

 ## 你有什么缺点